 ... instead of keeping animals not exclusively indoors.

-The words "free" and "country" suggest that chickens are doing well and that "free-range eggs" can be consumed with a clear conscience.
-However, free-range chickens are also overbred, have to share a square meter with nine other chickens and are killed in the same slaughterhouse as caged chickens.₂
+The word parts "free" and "country" suggest that chickens are doing well and that "free-range eggs" can be consumed with a clear conscience.
+But free-range chickens are also overbred, have to share one square meter with nine conspecifics and are killed in the same slaughterhouse as caged chickens.โ

 25. inventory clearance

-... instead of killing an entire herd due to external influences.
+... instead of killing a whole herd due to external influences.

-If a disease breaks out in a barn, all the animals may be killed at the same time - for example by gassing.
-However, the term "depopulation" is more reminiscent of a retail sale.
+If a disease breaks out in a barn, all the animals may be killed at the same time - by gassing, for example.
+However, the term depopulation is more reminiscent of a retail sale.

 26. salami